cjacker/opensource-toolchain-8051/README.md

 make install
 ```

-If the installation prefix isn't set to standard dir (standard dir means '/usr' or '/usr/local), you need add the `<prefix>/bin` dir to PATH env.
+If the prefix isn't set to standard dir (standard dir is '/usr' or '/usr/local), you need add the `<prefix>/bin` dir to `PATH` env.

 # SDK

-the 'SDK' of 8051 development usually means a set of pre-defined registers(SFRs) and bits of your MCU model. there are no standard SDKs or libraries required to start 8051 development, you can define SFRs in your source code and start 8051 development without install anything except the compiler.
+the 'SDK' of 8051 development usually means a set of pre-defined registers(SFRs) and bits for your MCU model. there are no standard SDKs or libraries required to start 8051 development, you can define SFRs in your source code and start 8051 development without install anything except the compiler.

-If you want to use timer/interruppt, you have to define a lot of SFR and BITs, it's not very convenient. you'd better use the include files provided by MCU vendors, if it's for Keil C51, you can use `keil2sdcc` to convert the headers to SDCC format.
-For naken_asm, since the format of `inc` files is asm format, you may need write a script to convert them.
+But if your codes is complex, such as using timer/interrupt, you have to define a lot of SFRs and BITs, the better way is using the include files provided by MCU vendors. if it's for Keil C51, you can use `keil2sdcc` to convert the headers to SDCC format.
+For naken_asm, since the `inc` files is naken_asm format, you may need write a script to convert them.

 ## Baremetal programming